7.1 Motion Control Section

 • The right arm target point is offset by [0.1, 0.0, 0.0] relative to right_arm_link07, and the quaternion orientation is offset by [-0.70710678, 0.70710678, 0.0, 1.0]

-• To calculate the palm pose, you can first subscribe to the ros2 tf topic and then calculate the palm position.
-An example calculation is as follows:
+• To calculate the palm's pose, you can first subscribe to the ROS 2 TF topic, and then compute the palm's position.
+For a calculation example, please refer to example/mc/se3_location.py